Codit/charts/README.md

 Helm chart repo of common apps that we use:

 - **Azure Pipeline Environment** - A Helm chart for creating required resources to use Azure Pipelines' Environment
+- **Schedule Pod Restart** - A Helm chart for automatically restarting pods with labels based on a cron schedule.

 ![Codit logo](./media/logo.png)